 Three principles of commercial greatness

 1. Replication.
 The very best public companies have a replication model that drives growth indefinitely.
-Consider five-year market-beating retailers such as Urban Outfitters
+Consider a market-beater like CVS Caremark

 2. Residence.
 When was the last time you took a rental car through the car wash?
-Which have you treated better -- the home you own today or your sophomore-year dorm room?
+Which have you treated better -- the home you own today, or your sophomore-year dorm room?
 We take better care of what we own than what we rent.
 The same holds true in Corporate America.
-Some of the greatest companies -- like Guess?
+Some of the greatest companies -- such as Public Storage

 3. Resources.
 Master poker players know that in a game between entirely even players, the one with the most money will win.
 The same is true in business.
 It's why one great investor after another buys cash-rich companies and avoids those with mountains of debt.
-With nearly $1.5 billion in debt, Revlon lacks the resources to truly reward its investors.
-The stock has lost more than 95% of its value since 1997 -- Ouch!
+With nearly $2.3 billion in debt, Six Flags

 Your one great stock

 In Motley Fool Hidden Gems, we've discovered dozens of small-cap winners.
 And in a world where most mutual funds lose to the market, we're beating it soundly.
 We've done so by finding overlooked small companies that beautifully demonstrate the key principles of replication, residence, and resources.
-Such is the case with my "One Great Stock" for you today, which has more than doubled for us since 2004.
+Such is the case with my "One Great Stock" for you today.

 The stock is Buffalo Wild Wings.
-This company has opened more than 400 restaurants, primarily in the central states of America (replication).
+This company has opened nearly 500 restaurants, primarily in the central states of America (replication).
 The CEO and CFO have run the company for more than a decade, and the chairman owns a ton of stock (residence).
 And today -- unusual for a restaurant -- Buffalo Wild Wings is expanding out of its own cash flows.
 It sports $72 million in net cash on its balance sheet (resources).

 I believe that Buffalo Wild Wings will roughly triple over the next five years.

-And yet there's one of our Hidden Gems I like even more.
-Take a free trial, with no obligation to subscribe (I promise), and you can view our four dozen holdings along with my best bets for new money now -- including my favorite small cap in the world.
+Yet there's one of our Hidden Gems I like even more.
+Take a free trial, with no obligation to subscribe (I promise), and you can view our four dozen holdings along with my best bets for new money now.

 This article was originally published on Dec.
 1, 2006.
 It has been updated.

 Fool co-founder and Hidden Gems analyst Tom Gardner does not own shares of any company mentioned.
-Buffalo Wild Wings is a Hidden Gems pick. bebe and Best Buy are Stock Advisor recommendations.
-Best Buy is also an Inside Value selection.
 The Motley Fool holds stock in Buffalo Wild Wings.
+Buffalo Wild Wings and Chipotle are Hidden Gems picks.
+Chipotle is also a Rule Breakers recommendation.
+FedEx is a Stock Advisor recommendation.
 The Motley Fool has a disclosure policy.